deepammali/Project-Initialization-Automation/README.md

 # Project-Initialization-Automation
-It helps in creating in project documents and initialize your work, givinf you a kick start
+It helps in creating in project documents and initialize your work, giving you a kick start.